LoganArnett/benja/docs/README.md

 Please note the first on the list is the current Hard Drive and not the Micro SD you are looking for, which is `/dev/mmcblk0` in this case.

-As alternative, you might try
+As an alternative, you might try
 ```sh
 $ sudo fdisk -l
 Disk /dev/sda: 477 GiB, 512110190592 bytes, 1000215216 sectors